alxrm/android-pull-db/README.md

 #### Result

-If you did it correctly, it'll appear at `~/databaseName.db` and you'll be able to examine it however you want(like [sqlitebrowser](https://sqlitebrowser.org/) for example) :tada:
+If you did it correctly, it'll appear at `~/databaseName.db` and you'll be able to examine it however you want(with [sqlitebrowser](https://sqlitebrowser.org/) for example) :tada:

+## License

+MIT License.
+See the [LICENSE](LICENSE) file for more information..